-A municipal bond rating application for the Bonds has been made to S&P Global Ratings ("S&P").
-The outcome of the results will be made available as soon as possible.
+S&P Global Ratings ("S&P") has assigned an unenhanced, underlying rating of "AA-" to the Bonds.
 (See "OTHER PERTINENT INFORMATION - Rating" herein.)

 Book-Entry-Only System

 The Issuer intends to utilize the Book-Entry-Only System of The Depository Trust Company, New York, New York relating to the method and timing of payment and the method and transfer relating to the Bonds.
 (See "BOOK-ENTRY-ONLY SYSTEM" herein.)